Pack Your Carry-on Right: 21 things you shouldn’t forget

 Make sure you get some good all-natural ones to feel clean without weird residual products on your face.

-If you wear contacts you know the problem of dry eyes.
-Airplanes are one of the worst places for this.
+If you wear contacts, then you know the problem of dry eyes.
+Airplanes are one of the worst places to wear contact lenses.
+You may want to bring some eye drops if you have exceptionally dry eyes.

-These lens-cleaning cloths are my favorite for keeping my glasses fresh and clean.
+These lens-cleaning clothes are my favorite for keeping my glasses fresh and clean.

-Make sure you have your driver’s license, passport, and insurance cards in your wallet.
+Make sure you have your driver’s license, passport, credit/debit cards, and insurance cards in your wallet.
 It is also good to have a little bit of USD cash (or Euro) in your wallet.

-While every country has its own currency, these are two internationally recognized and traded currencies.
+While every country has its own currency, both Euros and Dollars are internationally recognized and traded currencies.

 Also depending on where else you’re going, a nice wallet with RFID protection is a good option.
 Technology is amazing until it is used against us.